Kripsii/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-a function that prints the last digit of a number.
+function that adds two integers and returns the result.